 The relationship between food assistance program use and food security is complex.
-There are reasons to expect that households observed to be using food assistance programs in a one-time survey can either be more or less food secure than low-income households not using food assistance.
+There are reasons to expect that households observed to be using food assistance programs in a one-time survey can either be more food secure or less food secure than low-income households not using food assistance.
 Since these programs provide food and other resources to reduce the risk of hunger, households are expected to be more food secure after receiving program benefits than before doing so.
-On the other hand, it is the more food-insecure households, having greater difficulty meeting their food needs, that seek assistance from the programs.23 More than half of food stamp households were food insecure, as were nearly half of the households that received free or reduced-cost school lunches and 41 percent of those that received WIC (table 11).

-The prevalence rate of food insecurity with hunger among households participating in the Food Stamp Program or receiving free or reduced-cost school lunches was about twice that of nonparticipating households in the same income ranges and with similar household composition.
+On the other hand, it is the more food-insecure households, having greater difficulty meeting their food needs, that seek assistance from the programs.25 Nearly half of food stamp households and households that received free or reduced-cost school lunches were food insecure as were 42 percent of those that received WIC (table 11).
+The prevalence rates of food insecurity with hunger among households participating in the Food Stamp Program (FSP) or receiving free or reduced-cost school lunches were about twice those of nonparticipating households in the same income ranges and with similar household composition.
 About 70 percent of households that obtained emergency food from community food pantries were food insecure, and nearly one-third were food insecure with hunger.
 For those who ate meals at emergency kitchens, rates of food insecurity and hunger were even higher.